 Two things you can expect while cruising through France are good food and fine wine

-However, the most famous French waterway is the Seine, a slow-flowing river 486 miles long which rises at Dijon near the Swiss Alps and flows through Paris and into the English Channel.
-Cruising the Seine and the lesser-known Oise will reveal a host of captivating French landscapes, historic chateaux and riverside towns.
+The most famous French waterway is the Seine, a slow-flowing river that is 486 miles long.
+The Seine rises at Dijon near the Swiss Alps before flowing through Paris and finally into the English Channel.
+River cruises in France allow you to float leisurely along the Seine and the lesser-known Oise, revealing a host of captivating French landscapes, historic chateaux and riverside towns.

 See All Holidays to French Waterways